: Greenovation Hub

 Landfill implications, Well Quality Testing, Case Study

-By Community Water Center Posted on Wed 09 Jan 2013, over 11 years ago
+By Community Water Center Posted on Wed 09 Jan 2013, almost 12 years ago

 This sounds like a very interesting project.
 It's very informative to hear about rural water issues in China, as we work on rural water quality issues in California.
 I have a few general questions: